Amourspirit/python-ooouno-ex/ex/auto/calc/odev_add_range_data/README.md

 This is a basic example that opens up a new Calc document and inserts array of data and a formula.

-This demo uses [OOO Development Tools](https://python-ooo-dev-tools.readthedocs.io/en/latest/) (ODEV).
+This demo uses [OOO Development Tools](https://python-ooo-dev-tools.readthedocs.io/en/latest/) (OooDev).

-ODEV makes this demo possible with just a few lines of code.
+OooDev makes this demo possible with just a few lines of code.

 See [source code](./start.py)